mschouler/aero-optim/docs/mesh.md

 Finally, the `"view"` entry contains GUI options to turn it on or off, to display quality metrics and to split the view.

 ### NACA Block
-This meshing routine inherits from `NACABaseMesh` whose `build_2dmesh()` method is overridden for this class.
+This meshing routine also inherits from `Mesh`.
+Particularities of this routine mostly lies in the `build_2dmesh()` method.
 Hence, the boundary layer cannot be meshed with `build_bl()` which is not called anymore.
 In addition, the domain is this time made of several inner blocks.

 Hence for this class, the computational domain still has the same general structure (a rectangle with a semi-circular inlet) but inner blocks are defined and parameterized in `"domain"`: